nicinabox/superslides/README.md

 # Markup

 Markup is pretty straightforward.
 At the very least you'll need a `ul` with a container.
 Inside each `li` you're pretty much home free.
-I've included a completely optional `.container`
+I've included a completely optional `.container`.

+## A note on scaling images

+Be sure to include the height and width attributes of the images in it's original size!
+These attributes will be removed when it scales the image, but the are needed for original size calculation.

     <div id="slides">
       <ul>